rmrk-team/rmrk-spec/standards/rmrk2.0.0/entities/base.md

   "equippable": {
     "type": "string[]",
     "description": "A list of Collection IDs (see Collection entity) containing NFTs equippable into slots of this base.
 Starter (default) value is an array with a single, empty string."
   },
-  "unequip": {
-    "type": "string",
-    "description": "What to do with an NFT that is removed from a slot. `burn` destroys the NFT (see CONSUME for effects), and `inv` just empties the slot.", "values": ["burn", "inv"]
-  },
   "src": {
     "type": "string",